gilhrpenner/BIA-Release/docs/en-us/bia.md

-QMarkdown
-===
+# BIA Assistant

-QMarkdown is a Quasar component as well as a [Quasar App Extension](https://v1.quasar.dev/app-extensions/introduction).
+Welcome to BIA Assistant, the best co-player one can ever wish! 🦹‍♂️ QMarkdown is a Quasar component as well as a [Quasar App Extension](https://v1.quasar.dev/app-extensions/introduction).
 It provides the ability for your Quasar app to display markdown.
 If you don't know how to use Markdown or need a refresher, this site is recommended: [Markdown Guide](https://www.markdownguide.org/).

 # Features

 ## Markdown Constructs

 -   Abbreviations
 -   Blockquotes
 -   Code and Code Highlighting
 -   Containers
 -   Definition Lists
 -   Emojies
 -   Emphasis
 -   Footnotes
 -   Headings
 -   Images
 -   Inserts
 -   Links (+ Anchor Links)
 -   Lists
 -   Marks
 -   Rules
 -   Subscript/Superscript
 -   Tables
 -   Tasklists
 -   Titles
 -   Typography

 ## Loaders

 The loaders are only available if you installed via the QMarkdown App Extension.

 -   markdown (.md) loader that can load your markdown as text to be processed by QMarkdown
 -   vue+markdown (.vmd) loader that can process markdown, then hand off to Vue to be processed

 ## Front-Matter

 -   The front-matter functonality is only available to vue+markdown (`.vmd`) files.

 ## Utility Functions

 -   `getTagParts` that can process a Vue SFC file and return the `template`, `script` and `style` parts

 # Installation Types